This post may contain affiliate links. Please read our disclosure policy.

 Cook the ground meat:

 • In a well-heated large non-stick saute pan, add 1 tbsp oil, fry the meat over medium-high heat until it’s cooked through and break up to fine pieces, about 5 minutes.
-Season with salt, pepper, and mirin, and add-in the garlic and dry chilies.
+Season with salt, pepper, and cooking wine, and add-in the garlic and dry chilies.
 Fry the ground meat for 1 more minute.

 Fry the eggplant: